How a Distributed Plan is Built#

 Let’s keep constructing the plan:

-a non-overlapping set of the grouping keys of the ongoing aggregation.
+handles a non-overlapping subset of grouping keys for the aggregation.

 As we are about to send data over the network, it’s convenient to coalesce smaller batches into larger ones to avoid the overhead of sending many small messages, and instead send fewer but larger messages: